 Queen of Swords

-The thirteenth card is the Queen of Swords and this card will represent someone who is in your life.
-This person is most likely a woman that is mature and gets mad fast.
-You might know who that is.
+The thirteenth card is the Queen of Swords, and this card will represent someone in your life.
+This person is most likely a mature woman who gets mad fast.
+You might know who that is as they are already part of your life.
+If you are uncertain of this person, they will soon make themselves known.

 King of Swords

 The last card in the suit of Swords is the King of Swords.
-This card shows seriousness and can represent a strong male that is in your life.
+This card shows seriousness and can represent a strong male in your life.
 This is someone that has authority over you.
+This authority can be in any area of your life.

 The King of Swords represents making a decision and being authoritative.